inseq-team/inseq/README.md

 - 🚀 Feature attribution of sequence generation for most `ForConditionalGeneration` (encoder-decoder) and `ForCausalLM` (decoder-only) models from 🤗 Transformers

-- 🚀 Support for multiple feature attribution methods, sourced in part from [Captum](https://captum.ai/docs/introduction)
+- 🚀 Support for multiple feature attribution methods, extending the ones supported by [Captum](https://captum.ai/docs/introduction)

-- 🚀 Post-processing of attribution maps via `Aggregator` classes.
+- 🚀 Post-processing, filtering and merging of attribution maps via `Aggregator` classes.

 - 🚀 Attribution visualization in notebooks, browser and command line.

-- 🚀 Attribute single examples or entire 🤗 datasets with the Inseq CLI.
+- 🚀 Efficient attribution of single examples or entire 🤗 datasets with the Inseq CLI.

-- 🚀 Custom attribution of target functions, supporting advanced use cases such as contrastive and uncertainty-weighted feature attributions.
+- 🚀 Custom attribution of target functions, supporting advanced methods such as [contrastive feature attributions](https://aclanthology.org/2022.emnlp-main.14/) and [context reliance detection](https://arxiv.org/abs/2310.01188).

-- 🚀 Extraction and visualization of custom step scores (e.g. probability, entropy) alongsides attribution maps.
+- 🚀 Extraction and visualization of custom scores (e.g. probability, entropy) at every generation step alongsides attribution maps.

 ### Supported methods